realworldocaml/book/en/sexprs.md

 ### Generating s-expressions from OCaml types

 But what if you want a function to convert some brand new type to an s-expression?
-You can of course write it yourself manually:
+You can of course write it yourself manually as we did in the introduction.

 ```frag
 ((typ ocamltop)(name sexpr/manually_making_sexp.topscript))